HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 1. Risk evaluation algorithms are likely to evolve faster than IG constraints can be updated.

-    For example, constraining the [SHCVaccinationDM] profile to require specific `vaccineCode` values (e.g., only `CVX#207` and `CVX#208` for the current Moderna and Pfizer-BioNTech vaccines) could pose a problem if a new vaccine receives emergency authorization: recipients of the new vaccination would have non-conforming Immunization resources due to the constraints on `vaccineCode` until the IG could be updated and published.
+   For example, constraining the [SHCVaccinationDM] profile to require specific `vaccineCode` values (e.g., only `CVX#207` and `CVX#208` for the original Moderna and Pfizer-BioNTech vaccines) could pose a problem if a new vaccine receives emergency authorization: recipients of the new vaccination would have non-conforming Immunization resources due to the constraints on `vaccineCode` until the IG could be updated and published.

 1. Risk evaluation algorithms may be actor- or context-dependent.

    For example, some parties may only consider United States Food and Drug Administration (FDA)-approved or Emergency Use Authorization (EUA) vaccines to be acceptable, while others may accept vaccines approved in other countries.

    Embedding stringent validation criteria in our FHIR profiles may make it impossible for implementers with less stringent criteria to use this IG.

 1. More constrained profiles for risk evaluation can be created based on the profiles in this IG, but it's not possible to remove constraints in a child profile.